cogawi/resume/resume.md

 ### Mechanical Engineer
 - Produced trade studies regarding the use of lattice structure in a wind turbine blade.
 - Conducted FEA analysis in Ansys to determine impact of different lattice parameters.
-- Developed Python and MATLAB scripts to perform structural calculations and interface with Ansys.
+- Developed Python and MATLAB scripts for structural calculations and to interface with Ansys.

 ## SAFRAN AEROSYSTEMS, Everett, WA&#9;*2015 - 2019*